 Meanwhile, please join the next episode of Timeless Leadership on Thursday, April 15 at noon ET / 10:00 am PT, as we discuss the virtues and principles of great leaders.
 This week, our topic is Optimism.

 Our guest is executive coach, psychologist, and author Harry Cohen, Ph.D., whose book Be the Sun, Not the Salt, extols the virtues of heliotropic leadership.
 Catch it live on Fireside Chat, where you can participate in the discussion.

-Premium subscribers also get the recorded version on Friday.
+Premium subscribers also get the recorded version before anyone else.

 Recommended: these three previous newsletters in which some of the above topics were covered.

 Renewal (springtime, holidays, the Apollo moon landing, and thoughts on the pandemic)

 Humility or Futility (a great read on the anniversary of the sinking of the Titanic)

 Exposing Our Imperfections (a look at the power and danger of vanity)